-How To Manage a Restaurant's Finances
+How to Manage a Restaurant's Finances

 Money is a major concern for most restaurateurs, both old and new.
 Everything from how to get an initial business loan to how to make a profit with a restaurant needs to be thought through if you are serious about opening a restaurant.
 Once your restaurant is up and running, it is important that you know how to manage your finances, including how to deal with slow seasons and low cash flow.
-Another important aspect of managing a restaurant’s finances is knowing which pitfalls to avoid that will cost you a lot of money in long run.
+Another important aspect of managing a restaurant’s finances is knowing which pitfalls to avoid that will cost you a lot of money in the long run.

 How to Get That First Loan